amcny/STUDENT_OMS_NITANP/DATABASE.md

 ### b. `outingLogs` Collection

 This collection will track every student outing event.
+It includes denormalized student data for efficient querying and display in the logbook.

 -   **Document ID:** Auto-generated unique ID (`outingRecord.id`).
 -   **Document Fields:**
     -   `studentId`: (string) The document ID of the student from the `students` collection. **Index this field.**
-    -   `studentName`: (string) Denormalized for quick display in the logbook.
+    -   `studentName`: (string) Denormalized for quick display.
     -   `rollNumber`: (string) Denormalized for quick display.
+    -   `year`: (string) Denormalized for filtering.
+    -   `gender`: (string) Denormalized for filtering.
+    -   `studentType`: (string) Denormalized for filtering.
     -   `outingType`: (string) "Local" or "Non-Local".
     -   `checkOutTime`: (timestamp) Firestore Timestamp object for precise, queryable time.
     -   `checkInTime`: (timestamp | null) Initially `null`.
 Updated on check-in. **Index this field.**
     -   `checkOutGate`: (string) e.g., "Front Gate"
     -   `checkInGate`: (string | null)
     -   `remarks`: (string, optional) Any notes added by the admin/guard.
+    -   `overdueResolved`: (boolean, optional) `true` if an admin manually cleared the overdue status.

 ### c. `visitorLogs` Collection